 Michigan Nonprofit Association is a charter member of Employers of National Service which seeks to build a talent pipeline which connects AmeriCorps and Peace Corps alumni with leading employers from the private, public, and nonprofit sectors to create recruitment, hiring, and advancement opportunities.

-MNA Civic Engagement AmeriCorps VISTA members are placed with K-12 schools, college campuses, or volunteer connector organizations and will serve a portion of their service hours off site with a community partner.
+MNA AmeriCorps VISTA members are placed with member nonprofit organizations, K-12 schools, college campuses, or volunteer connector organizations and will serve a portion of their service hours off-site with a community partner.
 MNA VISTAS promote and strengthen community-building initiatives focused on education and economic opportunity.

-For more information on Civic Engagement Team AmeriCorps VISTA Program, contact Maggie Harris, Program Manager at email@example.com or 517-492-2425.
+For more information on AmeriCorps VISTA Program, contact Maggie Harris, Program Manager at firstname.lastname@example.org or 517-492-2425.